ChristianGleitzman/A-Level-Maths-Revision-Game/README.md

 This project provided me with valuable experience in working with stakeholders, designing and implementing a program and relational database from the ground up, utilising and understanding a variety of Python modules, applying theoretical concepts learned in computer science classes in a practical setting, making modifications to the program based on feedback, thorough testing and debugging, and using problem-solving skills to find solutions.

 The end result was a program that achieved its purpose of helping students at my school practice their Maths, with many finding it to be a useful tool in their revision process.
+I also achieved a 100% mark on the coursework which I am very proud of and rewarded the effort and determination involved in completing this ambitious project.